Skip to content

 • Best potatoes for mashing

-• Best fans (thank you summer of 2022)
+• Best fans (thank you, summer of 2022)

-They’re simple to understand, and clearly advertise to the visitor the type of content contained within.
+They’re simple to understand and clearly advertise to visitors the type of content contained within.
 However, they’re not as easy to write.
 You need a strong knowledge of the chosen topic and the pros/cons of each different product you are reviewing.
-This varies from industry to industry, so be sure to be thorough in your research when creating online content for multiple different areas.
-It can help to also include expert opinions in these posts and source them accordingly for added relevance!

 Framework 9: The Versus Comparison Post